 Click Here >

-Information is still coming in about the devastating effects of the earthquakes in Japan and Ecuador, Presbyterian Disaster Assistance is organizing a response to help sustain life and restore hope in the coming days.
+As news comes in on the devastating effects of Hurricane Harvey in Texas, Presbyterian Disaster Assistance is organizing a response that will help sustain life and restore hope in the coming days.

 God of our life, whose presence sustains us in every circumstance, in storm and distress, we welcome the restoring power of your love and compassion.
 We open our hearts in sorrow, gratitude, and hope: that those who have been spared nature’s fury as well as those whose lives are changed forever by ravages of wind and water may find solace, sustenance, and strength in the days of recovery and rebuilding that come. . .

 “It’s bad, Dust Bowl bad.”
 That’s how Kathy Goodrich, co-general presbyter of the Yellowstone Presbytery, describes the impact of Montana wildfires this summer.
 Hot, dry conditions have proven costly for communities across the state as wildfires continue to spread.

 The search for bodies and survivors continues in the Sierra Leone capital of Freetown following heavy rains, flooding and mudslides.
 More than 300 people are known to have died after walls of mud crashed into homes and businesses during the early morning hours on Monday.

 Severe famine and ongoing fighting between ethnic groups have made survival difficult for millions of people in South Sudan.
 As a result of the deteriorating conditions, Presbyterian Disaster Assistance (PDA) has issued an appeal.

 In October 2015, the South Carolina coastline was pummeled by heavy rains and flooding.
 A year later, Hurricane Matthew caused havoc in North Carolina damaging thousands of homes and businesses.
 But despite immediate response by Presbyterian Disaster Assistance and a number of other agencies, the need for clean up and repair continues in both states.